Information

 Due to this structure, there are many variances on a county-by-county basis regarding use of non-ATVs on the various trails.
 Our online guide provides our best-available information for each county regarding their differences.

 ATV operation, has many State laws and regulations that apply to their use.
-We recommend picking up the ATV Regulations booklet from the Wisconsin DNR: http://dnr.wi.gov/org/es/enforcement/DOCS/ATVRegs.pdf
+We recommend picking up the ATV Regulations booklet from the Wisconsin DNR: https://dnr.wi.gov/org/es/enforcement/DOCS/ATVRegs.pdf

 1. Only designated Trails and Routes are available for use.
 Effectively, if it's not signed as open "on the ground", then the road or trail is not open to ATVs.
 Off-Trail riding is generally illegal, exceptions being for designated (ie "signed open") intensive use areas.